 …because my coming is violent, just a few moments now, and I shall break out of you, and you will be that which I am, and that which I have always been. (vii)

-For an excellent introduction to Krasznahorkai’s work, check out Jame Wood’s piece on the author in the July 4, 2011 issue of The New Yorker (there’s an online abstract here).
-I’m reading his darkly humorous book The Melancholy of Resistance right now.
+For an excellent introduction to Krasznahorkai’s work, try to find a way to read James Wood’s piece on the author in the July 4, 2011 issue of The New Yorker.